foundriesio/docs/source/reference-manual/testing/lmp-testplan.rst

 Test Plan
 #########

-Below you will find the test plan Foundries.io uses for FoundriesFactory®.
+Below you will find the test plan Foundries.io uses for the FoundriesFactory™ Platform.
 Test results for each release can be found in the `release notes <https://github.com/foundriesio/docs/tree/main/release-notes>`_.

 What to Test